-POLICY TITLE: TOILETING EMERGENCIES OF
+POLICY TITLE: TOILETING EMERGENCIES OF PRIMARY STUDENTS Approved: Sept.
+22/21 POLICY NO: 7022 Page: 1 of 1

-PRIMARY STUDENTS

-Approved: Sept.
-22/21

 As part of its mission, the Huron-Superior Catholic District School Board (the "board") affirms the sacredness of life and the dignity of each person.
 The board's respect for all humans as children of God is evident in its commitment to protect the health and wellness of all of its students and employees.
 The board recognizes that individual health and hygiene practices, as well as the physical environment, are important factors that contribute to the personal success and dignity of each student and employee.